lorzab/individualProject/Journal.md

 ##Week 6
 I was looking at web services to use and the one I was intrested in is not free.
 I am debating paying the $10 to try it out and see if I like it.
 Otherwise I am looking at other options but they dont fit quite as nicely.
 I am not sure what I am going to do there yet.
 I tried to deploy to Openshift but could not figure it out.
 I need to look more in to that.

+##Week 9
+Work on getting maven working to incorporate into project.

+##Week 10
+* Got maven working
+* Got uploading to openshift working